Serving 20 cities in the Puget Sound · WA Lic. #EVERPRL743KE

 Here's what catches people off guard.
 The age of your roof affects your premium more than what it's made of.
 A roof over 20 years old can push your premium up significantly, and once you pass 25 years, some insurers won't write a new policy at all until the roof is replaced.

-Let's say you're choosing between standard architectural shingles and Class 4 impact-resistant shingles on a typical Seattle home.
+Choosing between standard architectural shingles and Class 4 impact-resistant shingles on a typical Seattle home?
 The material upgrade adds roughly $1,500 to $2,500 to a full replacement.
-Your insurance discount of $150 to $300 per year pays that back in 8 to 12 years, and the roof lasts 25 to 30.
+A discount of $150 to $300 per year pays that back in 8 to 12 years, and the roof lasts 25 to 30.
 Everything after the payback period is pure savings.

-On top of that, the impact-resistant shingles hold up better in our winter storms, so you're also reducing the chance of needing a storm damage claim.
+Impact-resistant shingles also hold up better in our winter storms, so you're reducing the chance of needing a storm damage claim.
 Fewer claims means your rates stay lower long term.
 It's one of those upgrades that actually pencils out.

 The Washington State Office of the Insurance Commissioner (insurance.wa.gov) lets you compare rates across carriers and file complaints if you feel you're being overcharged.
 If you're shopping for a new policy after a roof replacement, get quotes from at least three carriers with your new roof specs in hand.
 The difference between the cheapest and most expensive quote can be 30% or more for the same coverage.